 The ancient Mesopotamian city of Babylon has recently been declared a UNESCO World Heritage Site.
-The summer is extremely hot in Iraq and temperature was hovering around 50 degrees Celsius but still we went ahead with our plan to visit the world heritage city of Babylon.
+The summer is extremely hot in Iraq and the temperature was hovering around 50 degrees Celsius but still, we went ahead with our plan to visit the world heritage city of Babylon.

 One of my colleagues, Sarah asked me: “Did no one tell you that you’re crazy?”
 I replied to her: “There was nobody else to say that😁😁.”

 Babylon: the name is thought to derive from bab-il, in the Akkadian language of the time, meant ‘Gate of God’ and “Babylon” coming from Greek.
 Bab means gate and Il means the god or deity.
 Located between the Tigris and Euphrates in what today is Iraq, Babylon was largely rebuilt by the its king Nebuchadnezzar II in the 6th Century BCE.
 At its peak, with more than 200,000 inhabitants, it was the largest metropolis in the world.

 The city of Babylon, whose ruins are located in present-day Iraq around 100 kilometres south-west of Baghdad, was founded at some point as a small port town on the river Euphrates River prior to the reign of Sargon of Akkad, who ruled from 2334-2279 BCE and claimed to have built temples at Babylon.
 There were over 50 temples in Babylon.
 It grew into one of the largest cities of the ancient world under the rule of Hammurabi.
 It became a major military power under Hammurabi, who ruled from 1792 to 1750 BCE.